sankalpams/Machine-Learning-Algorithms/Unsupervised Learning/Clustering/K-Means Clustering/README.md

 # Customer Segmentation using K-Means Clustering

 ## 📌 Project Overview
-This project implements the K-Means Clustering algorithm, an unsupervised machine learning technique used to group similar data points into clusters.
+This project implements the K-Means Clustering algorithm, an unsupervised machine learning technique used to group similar data points into clusters

-The model analyzes mall customer data and segments customers based on their annual income and spending score.
+The model analyzes mall customer data and segments customers based on their annual income and spending score

 ---